Slack is a wildly popular, award-winning messaging and collaboration app that serves teams as a modern alternative to email in the workplace.

 Pricing: Free plan, Basic plan for $5/person/month, Pro plan for $10/person/month

-Pricing: Free plan, Plus plan for $2/user/month
+Pricing: Free plan, Standard plan for $3/user/month

 Jabber, a Cisco product, has all your basic messaging needs covered.
 Powerful video conferencing capability makes it reliable in big companies that count on video chatting to communicate across their organization.